AnthonyDade/die-class1/README.md

 # The second git lab
-## First team member: Nathan Bennett
+## First team member: Anthony Dade
-## Second team member: AnthonyDade
+## Second team member: Nathan Bennett
 ### Die Project: simulates the rolling of a die with a specified number of sides.